kpow/peepz-jquery/readme.md

 # The Peepz

-Quick demo of javascript directory listing with search capabilities and overlay for detail.
+Quick demo of javascript directory listing with search capabilities and overlay amd search for detail.

 ## Getting started